EMDR

 While research on the long-term efficacy of EMDR is abundant, researchers are still trying to pinpoint how, exactly, it works.
 Some theories of why it works are listed below:

-• Rapid eye movements produce a repetitive redirecting of attention that induces a neurobiological state that is similar to REM sleep.
-It is during REM sleep at night that the areas of your brain involved in making and/or retaining memories are stimulated, so EMDR allows us to stimulate these same areas while we are awake and conscious.
+Rapid eye movements produce a repetitive redirecting of attention that induces a neurobiological state that is similar to REM sleep.
+It is during REM sleep at night that the areas of your brain involved in making, retaining, and "packaging" memories so that they are put in the past.
+EMDR allows us to stimulate these same areas while we are awake and conscious.

 What Does an EMDR Session Look Like?